vandergus/srozum-camera-tester-wiki/Operating Manual.md

 > The Tester automatically detects connected Sensor and thus knows what is a distance between photosensors.

 **Frame Height** similar to "Frame Width" but applying to focal plane shutters with vertical curtains travel direction.

+**K Value** lets you select value of calibration constant K between 12.5 and 14.03.
+It switches Light Source output according to calibration tables.

 **Sound On/Off** enables or disables buzzer sounds.